 There is a large income gap.
 There is so much oppression and poverty here.
 I have established community learning centres to educate my people.
 I will spoil my votes unless there is a good candidate.
 I want to fight the ruling coalition but I have to be fair.
 I myself do not trust the capability of the opposition, so how can I vote for them?

 Nurfahani Abdul Japar, 24, Bisaya ethnic group, Sabah:

 I want to see people make changes towards environmental conservation.
 Palm oil industries is bringing more harm than good.
 Animal habitats are being destroyed and the earth and people are being exploited.
 I will volunteer to be a polling agent this election to make sure the election is fair.
 However, I may spoil my vote if there are no good candidates.

 Jay Rishi Selvakumar, 29, financial consultant:

 Our education system is in a terrible state.
 It doesn’t educate us about the real world.
 I learned what I need to know by working and am better off.
 Whatever happens in this coming election is just that.
 Whether Mahathir is the Prime Minister or not, life goes on.
 But I will vote.

 Financial freedom is most important for me.
 Politics is messy, it is better that I don’t read papers and don’t know about politics.
 Ignorance can be blissful.

 If you enjoyed this article and would like to join our movement to create space for research, conversation, and action in Southeast Asia, please join New Naratif as a member—it’s just US$52/year (US$1/week)!

 Jules Rahman Ong

 Jules Rahman Ong is a freelance writer, fixer, producer and an award-winning independent documentary filmmaker.
-He holds a permaculture design certificate and is passionate about creating a world where humans live sustainably with animals, plants and mineral.
+He holds a permaculture design certificate and is passionate about creating an inclusive world where humans co-exist with nature.